 Think about Your Terrain

 Lawn and garden tractors are suited to mow grass on a variety of terrains.
 They work well on flat, open areas of land with few obstacles, and also on slight inclines.
 For yards ranging from flat, open areas to slight inclines with many obstacles, a zero-turn mower would better suit your needs.

 How Large is Your Yard?

 Lawn and garden tractors are designed to handle large yards from less than one acre up to two acres.
 The rule of thumb when choosing a mower is that the bigger your yard is, the bigger the deck size you'll want.
-If you have less than one acre, a 42-inch deck will do the job.
+If you have less than one acre, a 34 or 42-inch deck will do the job.
 If you have a yard more than several acres in size, look for a 50-inch or 54-inch deck to cut more grass with each pass.

 Riding Mower Attachments

 Lawn tractors and garden tractors are great for year-round use with the help of various riding mower attachments.
 These include grass baggers, spreaders, carts and snow plows, plus they allow you to tackle more chores with your riding lawn mower.